What Are the Elements for a Monopolization Claim under the Federal Antitrust Laws?

 The answer to that question could fill out a book of speculation.
 This is an area that has led to great disagreements among courts, scholars and other commentators.

 There are some easy categories.
 If the conduct is an exclusionary practice that is usually illegal under different provisions of the antitrust laws—like an exclusionary boycott, bundling, tying, certain exclusive dealing—it may be illegal by a monopolist if there is harm to competition and antitrust injury.
+As another example, Bona Law won a Tenth Circuit decision on behalf of its client in which the monopolizing conduct involved threats to distributors that sought to do business with the monopolist’s single competitor.

 The question is much more difficult when the conduct goes beyond the standard antitrust categories.
 In that situation, the inquiry turns into an analysis that is similar to the rule of reason in other Sherman Act cases.
 In other words, the court will effectively weigh the pro and anticompetitive aspects of the conduct.
 The court will also look at business justifications and examine whether, for example, the monopolist forsake short-term profits to achieve an anticompetitive end.